By popular demand, the TCPHL Summer Gathering is back for our third-annual event on Saturday, June 24, 2023!

 |Visiting the Ben Franklin Bridge walkway||TBD|

 Think of it like a scavenger hunt where YOU retain control your destinations, route, and itinerary.
 Those who want to spend most of their time talking with others are encouraged to do so while visiting the transit highlights on the map, whereas those new to Philadelphia are also encouraged to explore all that the region has to offer.
 Whatever you’re looking to do, our map is sure to give you inspiration to make the most of the challenge.
 Attended in the past?
-Be prepared for a new map with changes to the locations and point values!
+Be prepared for different locations, new point values, and additional point challenges!

 The challenge will conclude at 3:30pm, followed by the Afternoon Gathering at Cira Green — a unique elevated urban park located one block from 30th Street Station — or a similar location TBA.
 Snacks and beverages are available at Sunset Social in the park.